 Creativity can help break up the monotony of sheltering in place.
 The Artful Parent offers 500+ kids arts and crafts activities for you to try.
 Let your kids plan the next meal using some of these kid-friendly recipes from Spatulatta.

 American Behavioral, our EAP provider, has a complete list of online resources for activities to support at-home children.
 Join one of the American Behavioral online support group with other parents facing similar issues who can offer ideas, support, and encouragement.

-Parenting Help for At-Home Learning
+Parenting Help for At-Home Learning2021 Summer Resources for Families

 Boys and Girls Club of West Alabama’s Back 2 School program is providing multiple learning solutions for students as we face the COVID-19 pandemic and the shifting school landscape.

 Open Culture provides 200 free cultural and educational media resources on the web for kids K-12.

 When you need an hour to yourself, try one of these 10 best educational documentaries when screen-time is unavoidable.